-Specsy unit-level testing framework, safely isolates mutable state
+Specsy unit testing framework, safely isolates mutable state

 Specsy is a BDD-style unit-level testing framework for Scala, Groovy, Java and easily any other language on the JVM.
 It safely isolates mutable state, supports writing self-documenting tests/specifications, and runs all tests in parallel.

-Refer to the documentation to see examples of tests written with Specsy.
+Refer to the documentation to see more examples and to start using Specsy.